retypeapp/retype/README.md

 :::

-Obviously you will require either [npm](https://www.npmjs.com/get-npm), [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable), or the [dotnet](https://dotnet.microsoft.com/download/dotnet-core) CLI to be installed before installing Retype.
-You only need one of those three, although all three could be installed on your machine too.
+You will require either [npm](https://www.npmjs.com/get-npm), [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable), or the [dotnet](https://dotnet.microsoft.com/download/dotnet-core) CLI to be installed before installing Retype.
+Only one of those three is required, although all three could be installed on your machine too.
 It's up to you. :raised_hands:

 All operating systems are supported, including Mac, Windows, and Linux.